huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 ::: details Read more

-Access to MATLAB requires that your lab holds required licenses.
-If you click on the MATLAB icon without a full installation you will get a red error box stating that "matlab executable not found in PATH".
-Contact your lab coordinator to discuss licensing options and for them to place a MATLAB order for your lab.
+Access to MATLAB requires the application to be installed in your lab.
+For now, if you click on the MATLAB icon and the application is missing you will meet a red error box stating that "matlab executable not found in PATH".
+Contact your lab coordinator to investigate your licensing options and [contact us](/contact) us with your installation order.

 :::